 Father stading behind daughter, at kitchen counter.
 He is placing his hands over hers, to help her push down on a cookie cutter.
 Set small goals (make dough, cut cookies) for big wins (delicious batch!)

-But what if you have are BIG projects looming?
+But what if you have BIG projects looming?

 Here’s the process I use to set small goals:

-• Are there actually smaller tasks within that goal?
-Break down the big goal into small tasks, and give each a time estimate.
+3. Are there actually smaller tasks within that goal?
+Break down the big goal into small tasks and give each a time estimate.
 Then enter that work time in a calendar.

-• Once there is dedicated time for each achievable task, and maybe a little reward offered for each win, the process becomes much more enjoyable!
+4. Once there is dedicated time for each achievable task, the process becomes much more enjoyable!
+Pro tip: Add a little reward for each win!

 Truth be told… The year I moved from second to third grade, I was both double-promoted AND held back a grade.